 With Love and a Major Organ

-Anabel gives her beating heart to a stranger she falls in love with on the subway and he disappears with it.
+Anabel gives her heart to a stranger she meets on the subway and he disappears with it.
 George is on the run but keeps getting distracted by romantic comedies and feelings he's never had before.

 Photo by Jenny Graham

 Published by Scirocco Drama, 2016

 “Theater that lets go of realism and embraces the joys of language…. wonderfully weird, piercingly poetic and unexpectedly moving…

 Isn't that what theater should do?” - Crain's Chicago

 Lederer’s dialogue is laced with sophisticated poetry and wry insight into the isolation faced by a generation." - The Los Angeles Times